 System based end-to-end testing uses fault voltages and current levels independently to the relay settings.
 This allows the commissioning engineer to visualize a more accurate representation of what will occur under a real fault.
 Source impedances and impedance data are studied using this method, showing the behavior of the protection system.
 This approach allows for easier testing of advanced functions, these include a failure in auto reclose cycle, mutual coupling on parallel lines, and power swings.

 Our end to end relay testing provides a more reliable and comprehensive option for testing that relies on actual system parameters as opposed to idealized values.
-Get in touch today to learn more about our services and how they could benefit you and your business.
+Get in touch today to learn more about our Electrical Relay Protection Services and how they could benefit you and your business.